IOKG04/Tilize/for_users.md

 ## Configurations

-Configurations contain mainly three things: a path to the image file where all the different *tiles*, or rectangles in the explanation from earlier, are shown, the dimensions of those tiles, and the colors used.
+Configurations contain mainly three things: a path to the image file (relative to the configuration file) where all the different *tiles*, or rectangles in the explanation from earlier, are shown, the dimensions of those tiles, and the colors used for them.

-I am honestly too lazy to write about this right now, so uhh, use the `make-config.lua` script if you want to make your own configuration files without typing json by hand, and for anything else just ask me, I'll add it here eventually.
+### Pattern images

+Pattern images are the images containing info about the tiles, namely which ones exist.
+A pattern image is usually a black and white image of some amount of smaller images, the rectangles from the explanation earlier which I'll stop refering to now, each with the same dimensions.
+These dimensions are the width and height of a tile, which you will need for later.

+While usually just black and white, where black represents the "background" and white the "foreground", you can use any image as a pattern image.
+Under the hood, it just compares the red channel to `128`.
+If it's less than that, the pixel is part of the background.
+If not, foreground.

+### `config-maker.lua`

+If you want to make your own configuration, I would recommend running [config-maker.lua](resources/config-maker.lua), as it will handle all the json stuff.

+To use it, run `lua config-maker.lua` or `./config-maker.lua` if you are on a unix system.
+As the first argument, tell it how you want to call your new configuration, for example, to get a configuration called `myconfig.json`, the command would be `lua config-maker.lua myconfig.json`.

+After that, you will be asked for a couple things, here is what to enter:
+- `Location of pattern?`: Here you will want to type in the path to the image file containing the different patterns.
+  For whatever reason relative paths or ones containing `~` dont work, so you will have to use an absolute path.
+- `Tile dimensions?`: Here you enter how big your tiles are.
+This depends on the pattern image you created.
+- `Color [number]?`: Here you are asked to input all the colors you want in your configuration.
+  White is `FFFFFF`, black is `000000`.
+If you don't know the hex codes of your favorite colors, I recommend [googling "color picker"](https://www.google.com/search?q=color+picker) and then copying the `HEX` value.
+  Be careful to not copy the `#` though, as `config-maker.lua` does not support it as of writing.
+  Once you've put in all the colors you want, press `Enter`/`Return` without any input.
+- `Background` and `Foreground color?`: Here you can tell the program that the background (or foreground) should be a single color and that it shouldn't use whatever is technically best.
+  This can be useful if you want to create ASCII like art or anything else where it's good to have one dominant color.
+  If you want all colors to be picked from, leave the lines empty.

+After that, you should be done, the program takes care of the rest.

+If you intend on sharing the configuration, copy the pattern image it uses too.
+It will automatically be copied to the same directory as the configuration.

 ## QNA